micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 efficient.
 Nowadays it is so powerful that design decisions that were reasonable 7 years ago are now questionable.
 In particular, as we scale up the size of our computations, the management of the hazard outputs has to change.
-In the past only computations with with a relatively small output were feasibile, so it made sense to export everything with a single call.
-This is no more feasible.
+In the past only computations with a relatively small output were feasibile, so it made sense to export everything with a single call.
+This is not feasible anymore.

 Statement of the problem
 ---------------------------------